alexaandru/go-sitter-forest/README.md

-behind tree-sitter (was last updated to v0.22.5) and then on top of that, the parsers' files (`parser.c`, `parser.h`, etc.) are copied from the parser repos, meaning that they are each built with whatever version happend to be last built by the parsers' repo maintainers, so it can vary greatly from each other AND from the version the bindings are built with.
+behind tree-sitter (was last updated to v0.22.5) and then on top of that, the parsers' files (`parser.c`, `parser.h`, etc.) are copied from the parser repos, meaning that they are each built with whatever version happened to be last built by the parsers' repo maintainers, so it can vary greatly from each other AND from the version the bindings are built with.